jandziak/studies/PW/project-scoring-data/doc/framework_plan.md

 *When, where, and how was the study done?
 What materials were used or who was included in the study groups (patients, etc.)?*

-## Data preprocessing

-### Data formattng
+## Data formattng

 - recoding selected variables, saving as factor
 - changing variables type from int to num
 - recoding response variable
 - renaming columns

-### Dealing with missing, corrupt and invalid data
+## Data pre-processing

-- detecting missing, corrupt and invalid data (basic summaries, graphical tools)
+- search for detecting missing, corrupt and invalid data (basic summaries, graphical tools)
+- creating derived variables
+- binning countinuous variables
+- [@TODO] joining levels of categorical variables if reasonable
+- [@TODO] recode variables to WoE